 All seasons have their own attractions.
 Thanks to such diverse geography, you can have all kinds of climates in any season.
 Weather can be humid, dry, hot, or cold depending on where you are.
 Therefore you can enjoy winter and summer sports at the same time within a few hours.

 Generally spring and autumn are the best time to visit Iran even if the weather may, on occasions, be a little uncertain with short lapses into either the cold of winter or the heat of summer.
 More accurate is mid-April to early June, and late September to early November.
 These times avoid the long, cold northern winter, the Iranian New Year (late March), and the summer.

 • If the heat doesn't keep you away, take note that prices along the Caspian coast can quadruple during summer.

 • If you would like to go skiing then you should plan your visit sometime between November and March.

 • The rose and rosewater festival takes place between April and June.
-The hunting season in Iran commences on 23 October and lasts until 19 February; however the high season of foreign hunters normally coincides with January holidays.
+The hunting season in Iran commences on 23 October and lasts until 19 February; however,

-NT: Iran has extremely cold winters and really hot summers, which make for unpleasant conditions for travellers.
-Therefore the best times to visit Iran are from mid-April to early June, and late September to early November.
-Iran is best avoided during Ramzan, the month of fasting, when most restaurants remain closed during the day between dawn and dusk and function only at select hours in the evening, making it difficult for travellers to arrange for regular meals.
+NT: Iran has extremely cold winters and really hot summers, which make for unpleasant conditions for travelers.
+Therefore the best times to visit Iran are from mid-April to early June and late September to early November.
+Iran is best avoided during Ramzan, the month of fasting, when most restaurants remain closed during the day between dawn and dusk and function only at select hours in the evening, making it difficult for travelers to arrange for regular meals.